Vehmloewff/pg_relay/README.md

 Each column in the endpoints query is considered an "endpoint option".
 All options are required.

-- `path` - the path that the method is to be exposed at.
+- `path` - the path that the endpoint is to be exposed at.
 Can contain slashes.
 - `fn_name` - the postgres function name to call when this endpoint is hit.
 One argument will be passed into this function, of type `jsonb`.
-The contents of this argument will be the request body, and it is guaranteed to match the request schema.
+The contents of this argument will be the request body, and it is endpoint guaranteed to match the request schema.
 - `request` - the request schema.
 Must be json of some sort, and must be a valid json schema.
 - `response` - the response schema.
 Currently this is not used for any purpose other than being displaying in the open api schema.

 ### Database Setup

-To use pg_relay, your PostgreSQL database should have tables that store API metadata and method definitions.
+To use pg_relay, your PostgreSQL database should have tables that store API metadata and endpoint definitions.
 Here’s an example schema:

 ```sql
 CREATE TABLE api_info (